 CME's Management Committee determines the important issues and the agenda of the organisation.
 The role of the Management Committee is to:

-- approve and oversee the execution of the business plan; and
+- Approve and oversee the execution of the business plan

 CME is structured to pursue its objectives through complementary programs in safety and health, land access, people strategies, environment, infrastructure and economics.
 Policy decisions on these matters are made by the Executive Council with input from a number of Standing Committees and key advisory groups.